Richard Searle

-Richard Searle (born 10 July 1963 in London) is a 1960s-influenced bass guitarist, who was a member of Doctor and the Medics in 1986, when they were reaching number one in the pop charts.
+Richard Searle (born 10 July 1963) is a 1960s-influenced bass guitarist, who was a member of Doctor and the Medics in 1986, when they were reaching number one in the pop charts.

+Early life

+Searle was born on 10 July 1963 in London.

 Career

 After Doctor and the Medics

 Searle left Doctor and the Medics in 1990.
 He appeared in two different line-ups of the Brit-pop band Boys Wonder, both before and after they were dropped by Sire Records in the late 1980s.

-A co-founder of the acid jazz band Corduroy in 1991, named by manager, Alex Bienkov, Searle's fast and fluid bass guitar playing style was foremost in the funky punky sound of the new mod outfit.
+A co-founder of the acid jazz band Corduroy in 1991, named by manager, Alex Bienkov, Searle's bass guitar playing style was foremost in the funky punky sound of the new mod outfit.

 Corduroy was a four-piece band based in south east London, formed with twins Ben and Scott Addison, formerly of Boys Wonder.
 It was built heavily around the style of a local instrumental jazz band, led by guitarist Simon Nelson-Smith, who completed the Corduroy line-up.
 The band released three albums on Eddie Piller's Acid Jazz Records: Dad Man Cat, High Havoc and Out of Here.
 They proved a popular live attraction (Modspeed(2011)} and gained a healthy following in Japan (Modspeed(2011)), making the first of several trips there in 1993.
 In 1994, they recorded a live album, Quattro – Live in Japan.

 After leaving Acid Jazz Records they signed to Big Cat Records/V2, releasing two further albums, The New You! and the Rob Playford-produced Clik!.

 Clik! failed to chart and Corduroy was dropped by the label in 1999 after which the band split up.
 The group reformed in 2018 and released Return of the Fabric Four on Acid Jazz Records.

 Searle played as a session-man with various bands during the early 2000, including The Freestylers, Soul Hooligan, Chris Difford and Mother Earth.
 He produced others, including Smashing Time, and recorded with the Australian grunge band The Standing Eight Counts and Lord Large.
 Lord Large and Dean Parrish's northern soul record, "Left Right and Centre", written by Paul Weller, features Searle's distinctively flamboyant style.
 He subsequently appeared on stage at The 100 Club with the 1960s mod legends Sharon Tandy and The Fleur De Lys.

 Searle published written works in 2010.
 His first novel, The Absurdist is described as "A light-hearted, science-fictional tale about the illusionary nature of reality, lethal cocktails, hairy heroes, unrequited love and wasp hammers.
 Rude and irreverent, this funny philosophical caper about two young scam-artists caught up in unusual events, features the prettiest of girls, silliest of toys, quantum physics and giant space propellers in an adventure of absurd proportions,"{(Modspeed(2010)}.

 A collection of humorous drawings, Sketchistentialism, which followed in 2011, is described as being 'oddly philosophical and blatantly daft' {(Modspeed(2011)}.
-And, in 2014, a memoir came about his misadventures in Doctor and The Medics The Memoirs Of Damage & Vom which features a Foreword by The Medics drummer Vom a.k.a.
+And, in 2014, a memoir came about his misadventures in Doctor and The Medics The Memoirs of Damage & Vom which features a foreword by The Medics drummer Vom a.k.a.
 Stephen Ritchie.